jonson/greenhouse-web/README.md

 # greenhouse-web

 The frontend for http://greenhouse.dajodi.com.
-This is an experiment in learning clojure using Luminus framework.
+This is an experiment in learning clojure using the Luminus framework.

-The data presented is from an influxdb server which is constantly being populated by moisture sensors in multiple plants I am growing.
+The data presented is from an influxdb server which is constantly being populated by sensors reading the moisture level in multiple plants I have around my home.

 ## Prerequisites